 - Optimization of processes

-- Reduction of lead times
+- Shortening of lead times

-- Reduction of Time to Market
+- Reduction of time to market

 - Increase in productivity

-- Increase of the throughput of development projects
+- Increase in throughput of development projects

-- Increase of the internal and external customer satisfaction
+- Increasing internal and external customer satisfaction

-- Improvement of transparency and communication
+- Improving transparency and communication